jo-hoe/whisper-make/README.md

 [![Test Status](https://github.com/jo-hoe/whisper-make/actions/workflows/test.yml/badge.svg)](https://github.com/jo-hoe/whisper-make/actions?workflow=test)

-Contains a Makefile to install [whisper](https://github.com/openai/whisper) CLI on Windows.
+This repository contains a Makefile to install [whisper](https://github.com/openai/whisper) CLI on Windows.
 Whisper allows you to generate and even translate subtitles for various media files.

 ## Motivation

-The installation is straightforward, but it needs multiple commands, which are not all on a single page summarized for Window.
+The installation is straightforward, but it needs multiple commands, which are not all on a single page summarized for Windows.
 This repo automates the installation steps using a [virtual environment](https://docs.python.org/3/library/venv.html#).

 ## Prerequisites